quantfive/codepress-engine/README.md

 ## CodePress Engine

 TypeScript-powered instrumentation for the CodePress visual editor.
-The package ships a Babel plugin, SWC transform, development server, and CLI so React or Next.js projects can expose file-level context to the editor.
+The package ships a Babel plugin, SWC plugin, development server, and CLI so React or Next.js projects can expose file-level context to the editor.

 ---